-Getting Started with Spatial Data Analysis
+Introduction to Spatial Data Analysis

-The expected publication date is mid of 2019.
+The expected publication date is early 2020.

 This book will cover all necessary steps for novice users to get started with spatial data analysis.
 The basics of spatial data (vector, raster, layers, coordinate systems etc.) are covered, as well as actually needed steps to collect field data, convert them into spatial formats, combine it with other spatial data and analyze this data.

-- data access
+data access and preparation,

-- in-situ data and GPS handling
+working with in-situ data and GPS,

 Spatial Data Handling

 First simple examples

 we are currently preparing the advanced remote sensing book covering LiDAR, Radar, hyperspectral etc.